uNetworking/uWebSockets/README.md

 `µWS` is one of the most lightweight, efficient & scalable WebSocket & HTTP server implementations available.
 It features an easy-to-use, fully async object-oriented interface and scales to millions of connections using only a fraction of memory compared to the competition.
 While performance and scalability are two of our top priorities, we consider security, stability and standards compliance paramount.
 License is zlib/libpng (very permissive & suits commercial applications).

 * Autobahn tests [all pass](http://htmlpreview.github.io/?https://github.com/uWebSockets/uWebSockets/blob/master/autobahn/index.html).
-* One million WebSockets require ~168mb of user space memory.
+* One million WebSockets require ~168mb of user space memory (~176 bytes per WebSocket).
-* By far one of the fastest in both HTTP and WebSocket throughput (see below).
+* By far one of the fastest in both HTTP and WebSocket throughput (see table below).
 * Linux, OS X & Windows support.
 * Runs with raw epoll, libuv or ASIO (C++17-ready).
 * Valgrind & AddressSanitizer clean.
 * Permessage-deflate, SSL/TLS support & integrates with foreign HTTP(S) servers.
 * Multi-core friendly.
-* Has a Node.js binding (npm install uws)
+* Has a Node.js binding (npm install uws).

 [![npm version](https://badge.fury.io/js/uws.svg)](https://badge.fury.io/js/uws) [![](https://api.travis-ci.org/uWebSockets/uWebSockets.svg?branch=master)](https://travis-ci.org/uWebSockets/uWebSockets) [![](images/patreon.png)](https://www.patreon.com/uWebSockets)